Empowering Employees with Disabilities

 Wasa Group, Production Division, Wakayama Plant

 The Wasa Welfare Factory was established in April 1993 as a place that supports financial and psychological independence as well as social participation.
 It provides work to people with disabilities along with lifestyle guidance and health management, in cooperation with medical institutions and under Wakayama City’s and Wakayama Prefecture’s guidance and subsidies.
-In 2020, we acquired it from Sumiya Social Welfare Corporation in Wakayama City, and are handling its operation as the Kao Wakayama Plant (Wasa Group, Production Division).
-Currently a total of 26 employees, including 21 with disabilities, fill smaller-sized bottles of shampoo and conditioner as well as an assortment of Kao travel sets.
+In 2020, we acquired it from Sumiya Social Welfare Corporation in Wakayama City, and the Kao Wakayama Plant is handling its operation (Wasa Group, Production Division).
+Currently a total of 25 employees, including 21 with disabilities, set assortments of Kao travel sets.

 Special subsidiary (Kao Peony Co., Ltd.)

-Kao Peony has proactively employed people with severe disabilities, primarily persons with intellectual disabilities, since it was established in 2005.
+Kao Peony has proactively employed persons with intellectual disabilities, including ones with severe disabilities, since it was established in 2005.
 The Production Division provides setting and packaging operations for cosmetics and beauty care products.
 The Office Support Division, launched in 2017, takes care of administrative and clerical support operations that assist with some of the Kao Group’s business processes in Japan.
-As of January 2023, a total of 87 employees, including 65 employees with disabilities, work at Kao Peony.
+As of January 2024, a total of 93 employees, including 67 employees with disabilities, work at Kao Peony.

 For more employment (Kao Peony Co., Ltd.)

-Preparing handwashing materials for schools for the blind at the Office Support Division
+Preparing handwashing materials for schools for the visually impaired at the Office Support Division

 Setting operations at the Production Division